aws/aws-advanced-jdbc-wrapper/Maintenance.md

 software without encountering incompatible changes (e.g., 1.1.0 → 1.3.x).

 Sometimes an incompatible change is unavoidable.
-When this happens, the software’s maintainers will increment the major version number (e.g., increment from OpenSearch 1.3.z to OpenSearch 2.0.0).
+When this happens, the software’s maintainers will increment the major version number (e.g., increment from aws-advanced-jdbc-wrapper 1.1.1 to aws-advanced-jdbc-wrapper 2.0.0).
 The last minor version of the previous major version of the software will then enter a maintenance window (e.g., 1.3.x).
 During the maintenance window, the software will continue to receive bug fixes and security patches, but no new features.